Welcome!

 I have held postdoctoral positions at the Tecnológico de Monterrey and the National Autonomous University of Mexico (UNAM), where I studied the dynamics of corruption in Latin America.
 In 2020, I received the ZUKOnnect Fellowship from the University of Konstanz in Germany.

-I currently serve on the executive committee of the Academia against Corruption in the Americas (ACA), a regional network that fosters dialogue between academic research and anti-corruption practice across Latin America and the Caribbean.
-I am also part of the Ethics and Statutes Committee of the Latin American Policy Network (LAPN) at the International Public Policy Association (IPPA).
+I currently serve on the executive committee of the Academia against Corruption in the Americas (ACA), a regional network that fosters dialogue between academic research and anti-corruption practice across the Americas region.
+I am also a member of the Ethics and Statutes Committee of the Latin American Policy Network (LAPN) at the International Public Policy Association (IPPA) and the Secretariat of the RC20: Political Finance and Political Corruption at the International Political Science Association (IPSA).